Centroxy-Java/Spring-Security-JDBC-Authentication-in-MySQL/README.md

   <form th:action="@{/logout}" method="post">
     <input type="submit" value="Logout" />
   </form>

+  5. Test Login and Logout
+Start the Spring Boot application and access http://localhost:8080 in web browser, you will see the default login page provided by Spring security appears:
 As you can see, Spring Security will handle login and logout for the application.
 We don’t have to write repetitive code, just specify some configurations.

 ![image](https://user-images.githubusercontent.com/43759116/124358400-b738c980-dc3d-11eb-8ec5-426206867b67.png)